rustfs/docs.rustfs.com/docs/concepts/introduction.md

 ---
 title: "What is RustFS?"
-description: "RustFS is an object storage solution - an open-source distributed object storage released under the Apache2 license."
+description: "RustFS is an open-source, distributed object storage solution released under the Apache 2.0 license."
 ---

 # What is RustFS?